 Interaction between tides and convection in stars and giant planets

 Supervisor: Caroline Terquem

 A large proportion of stars are found in binary systems.
 When the distance between the two stars in such systems is small enough, oscillations are excited in each of the stars by the tidal potential of its companion.
 These tidal waves are dissipated in the convective regions of the stars.
 Such dissipation of energy leads to circularisation of the orbits.
 Observations show that close orbits are circular whereas wider orbits have eccentricities.
 The period at which the transition occurs for a type of stars is called the 'circularisation period'.
 Until now, theoretical studies, which have relied on mixing length theory to model convection, have predicted circularisation periods significantly smaller than the observed ones.
-However, we have just developed a new description of the interaction between tides and convection that yields the observed values of the circularisation period.
-Similarly, this new formalism is able to account for the rate of tidal energy dissipation which is needed in giant planets to explain the orbital evolution of their satellites, and which had been a puzzle for the last 50 years.
+We have developed a new description of the interaction between tides and convection that yields the observed values of the circularisation period.
+This new formalism is also able to account for the rate of tidal energy dissipation which is needed in giant planets to explain the orbital evolution of their satellites, and which had been a puzzle for the last 50 years.
 There is a large number of problems that should be revisited using this new description, and this is the aim of the project.
 These studies can be applied to a variety of systems, including binary systems with two stars, or with one star and a giant planet, or with a giant planet and a satellite.
 The project will use analytical and numerical tools.